 Try to stay in contact with close friends (or people you would like to become close friends with) at least once a fortnight.
 This might be meeting up for lunch or just dropping them a quick text to see how they’re doing.

 Your time is limited, so try not to spread yourself too thin.
 Research suggests that we can only really have between 5 and 15 close friends.
 Spending your time and energy nurturing some relationships might mean that you don’t have enough spare to keep others going.
 Try to be mindful of who you prioritize, and think carefully about who makes you feel best.

 Having good social health isn’t about always having to be social or needing to always be there for others.
 It’s actually about making sure that you are getting what you need socially.
 Having strong boundaries is important here.

 Social situations can do more harm than good if you don’t feel that your boundaries are respected.
 Having good boundaries makes sure that you get the most out of your relationships.

 It can be difficult to set boundaries with people you care about.
 You don’t want to offend them or hurt their feelings, but it’s also important that your needs are heard and respected.
-We have an in-depth breakdown of how to set boundaries with your friends to help you.
+We have an in-depth breakdown of how to set boundaries to help you.

 One of the great things about being social is feeling that we’re understood.
 Some therapists even see this as a fundamental human need.
 Social situations can leave you feeling lonely (which is bad for your social health) if they leave you feeling misunderstood.